eeditiones/teipublisher-docker-compose/README.md

 ## 1. Create a Dockerfile

-We would suggest to copy the included template [Dockerfile](Dockerfile.tmpl) to the root of your custom app repository: by going through the file it should be easy to see.
-The relevant lines you should have are:
+Rename the included template [Dockerfile.tmpl](Dockerfile.tmpl) to [Dockerfile](Dockerfile) (overwriting the existing one) and open it in an editor.
+By going through the file it should be easy to see, which part needs to be changed.
+The relevant lines you should pay attention to are:

 ```
+# replace with name of your edition repository and choose branch to build
-ARG MY_EDITION_VERSION=1.0.6
+ARG MY_EDITION_VERSION=master
 ...
 # Build my-edition
 RUN  git clone https://github.com/my-github-user/my-edition.git \